sdemingo/grom/README.md

 What is Grom?
 =============

-Grom is a small static web content generator based on org-mode syntax.
-The Org-mode is a major mode for Emacs created by Carsten Dominik.
-Grom only supports a subset of org-mode syntax.
+Grom is a small static web content generator based on Markdown syntax.
 With Grom you can create all contents for your website or your blog with this syntax and then Grom exports your source files to HTML building the site.
-You can get a short review about org-mode syntax at http://orgmode.org/orgguide.pdf

 Grom is written in Go and if you want to build the binary you need to have the Go environment installed.
-Get it from http://golang.org
+Get it from http://golang.org.
+You need following packages, too:

+-   `github.com/russross/blackfriday`
+-   `github.com/fsnotify/fsnotify`
+-   `github.com/gorilla/websocket`

 Quick start
 ===========